-SUGGESTED TREATMENT: Keep up your normal routine of brushing and flossing teeth.
-You may want to change to a soft fruit, vegetables, bran and whole grain.
-Eating dried fruits or our body is constantly changing during pregnancy.
-The changes are both wonderful and, at times, uncomfortable.
+our body is constantly changing during pregnancy.
+The changes are wonderful but can be uncomfortable.
 Common sense will always be your best guide to treating the normal aches and pains of pregnancy.
 If you are hungry, eat.
 If you are tired, rest.
-The suggestions below are general guidelines you may follow in handling some of these discomforts.
+The suggestions below are general guidelines.